-Increasing the size of the Time Series Dataset

-Data augmentation techniques can be used to generate synthetic data to improve the quality and quantity of the datasets.
-The applicability of such approaches depends on the task type (forecasting or classification).
-(Wen et al., 2021) present a comprehensive survey of data augmentation techniques for TS data classified according to the specific task.
-The techniques include adding noise (jittering), scaling the data, distorting the time intervals between samples (time-warping), and slicing the data.
-Implementing these techniques requires understanding all the statistical relationships (mean, standard deviation (SD), autocorrelation, and the distribution of points over time) to avoid altering the data to mislead the model or remove essential characteristics from the data.
-For instance, distorting the time intervals between samples might change the autocorrelation properties of the original time series (Um et al., 2017).
-Depending on the dataset's characteristics and the research's purpose, this could mislead the ML forecast and the interpretations that can make out from it.

-Example: Forecasting salinity for lettuce, sweet potato, and lemon
+Case study: Assessing Data Needs for Water Forecasting

-In this example, managers are interested in applying ML to obtain Volumetric Ion Content (VIC) and soil water estimates for the next 24 hours for lettuce, sweet potato, and lemon.
-They have been collecting sensor data for four months and want to know whether it would be enough data to train an ML forecasting algorithm that could provide irrigation managers with the necessary time to react to these undesirable conditions.
+In this example, managers are interested in applying ML to forecast Volumetric Ion Content (VIC) and soil water estimates for the next 24 hours for lettuce, sweet potato, and lemon irrigation.
+They have been collecting sensor data for four months and want to know whether this data would be enough to train an ML forecasting algorithm that could provide irrigation managers with sufficient time to respond to undesirable conditions.

 Data conditions:

-Ten soil moisture sensors per crop measure volumetric water content (VWC) and VIC every 15 minutes.
+Ten soil moisture sensors per crop measured volumetric water content (VWC) and VIC every 15 minutes.
 The sensors were installed four months ago at the beginning of the season.
 They have also been continuously collecting physiological data, including chlorophyll content and transpiration rate.

 Lettuce: